theidiotmachine/WA1/README.md

 # WA1

+WA1 is the working name for a language that compiles down to Web Assembly.
+It is an attempt at a powerful and fun language.
+Although it has roots in TypeScript, it sheds a lot of the baggage that came from JavaScript, while borrowing concepts from other languages.

-This is the WebAssembly1 project.
-It needs a fancy name.
+Yes, it needs a fancy name.
 At some point it will get that.

 ## Building